smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 To solve these problems, we propose to add a new RPC conflict management function to SDL Core.

 ## Proposed solution
-To implement the RPC conflict management, we will add a new RPC conflict management module, `InterruptManager` to SDL Core, and add `InterruptManagerConfig` to policy table.
+To implement the RPC conflict management, we will add a new RPC conflict management module, `InterruptManager` to SDL Core, and add `rpc_priority_table` to policy table.

-RPC priority table and `App Priority` table are specified in `InterruptManagerConfig`.
-RPC priority table and `App Priority` table are tables that each set the priority of RPC and app.
-By modifying `InterruptManagerConfig`, an OEM can receive the expected request from SDL Core during RPC conflict.
-On the other hand, `InterruptManager` reads `InterruptManagerConfig` in policy table during the SDL Core startup and builds the two tables mentioned above based on their settings.
+RPC priority table, App priority table and HMI status priority table are specified in `rpc_priority_table`.
+RPC priority table, App priority table and HMI status priority table are tables that each set the priority of RPC, app and HMI status.
+By modifying `rpc_priority_table`, an OEM can receive the expected request from SDL Core during RPC conflict.
+On the other hand, `InterruptManager` reads `rpc_priority_table` from the policy table to construct the two tables mentioned above based on their settings.
 When an RPC conflict occurs, the `InterruptManager` first determines the RPC with a high priority according to the RPC priority table.
-However, if two competing RPCs have the same priority, then the RPC with the higher priority is determined according to the `App Priority` priority table.
+However, if two competing RPCs have the same priority, then the RPC with the higher priority is determined according to the App priority priority table.
 Therefore, only one modal RPC to be displayed at a time.

 #### RPC Conflict Management Configuration Table
-The following tables described in InterruptManagerConfig in the Policy table are explained below.
+The following tables described in `rpc_priority_table` in the Policy table are explained below.

 - RPC priority table
-- `AppPriority` table
+- App priority table
-- HMI status table
+- HMI status priority table

 The RPC priority will be determined by the order below.
 Priority order will shift from 1 to 2, from 2 to 3 and from 3 to 4, if the RPCs are same priority.